-Multi State Alternative Assessment: (MSAA)grades contents areas: Math, Reading, testing time varies.
+Multi State Alternative Assessment: (MSAA) Grades content areas: Math, Reading, testing time varies.
 State mandated grades 3-8 & 11.

 The NCRC is an industry-recognized, portable credential certifying essential skills needed for workplace success.
 To earn certification, students must attain at least the lowers certification level on three worKKeys assessment: Applied Mathematics, Reading for Information, and locating information.
 The vital initiative is part of the DOE’S goal to ensure that, “All students graduate college, career and life ready.
 State recommended and district required to juniors.
 This initiative can help students demonstrate they are ready for the workplace as they enter the workforce immediately after graduation of pursue further post-secondary education.
 Time is 55 minutes per session.
 (3 sessions).

 Armed Service Vocational Aptitude Batter: (ASVAB) - Consists of eight tests: General Science, Arithmetic Reasoning, Work Knowledge, Paragraph Comprehension, Mathematics Knowledge, Electronics information, Auto and Shop Information, and Mechanical Comprehension.
 Three special career exploration scores — Verbal Skills, Math Skills, and Science and Technical Skills are derived from these tests which students use to explore the world-of-work.
 The student is allowed to complete the battery of tests at your own pace. (approx. 90 minutes).
 The ASVAB is a career exploration program and can help students make big decisions, either military or civilian.

 Identify, understand, and organize information about their interests, skills, and work-related values;